pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 About 2 weeks ago, I asked the 6 junior developers working under me to participate in a little experiment.
 I gave them a vague prompt, some starter code, and asked them to make a program conforming to it.

-You can find everything I gave to them on my blah-blah-blah repo (link).
+You can find what I gave them in [this github repo](https://github.com/Be-Next-Tech/checkout-system-pricing-template).

 In the meantime, I drafted a document to help me evaluate responses.
 I wrote this before receiving or writing any code to reduce bias.
 Here's what I came up with: